Azareal/Gosora/docs/installation.md

 # Linux Simple Installation

-Simple installations are usually recommended for trying out the software rather than for deploying it in production as they are less hardened and have fewer service facilities.
+Simple installations are usually recommended for trying out the software rather than for deploying it in production as they're less hardened and have fewer service facilities.

 This might also be fine, if you're using something else as a reverse-proxy (e.g. Nginx or Apache).